vipup/jersey-restful-server-examples/README.md

-# minimal-war-example
+# jersey restful server examples
-Build war with maven and with only one JSP :)
+Build war and deploy it as a REST-service onto tomcat :)

 Steps: